 What skills will I acquire?

-The practical value of studying philosophy lies not in any vocation-specific information that it imparts but rather in the intellectual training that it provides.
-Successful study of philosophy requires, and helps develop, several intellectual abilities:
+The practical value of studying philosophy lies not in vocation-specific information it imparts but rather in the intellectual training that it provides.
+Successful study of philosophy requires, and helps develop several intellectual abilities:

 Philosophy majors do extremely well, on average, on the main standardized tests:

-• on the GRE (for graduate school), students intending to study philosophy have (out of 51 majors) the highest verbal reasoning scores, the highest analytical writing scores, and the sixteenth highest quantitative scores (higher than all other humanities and all social sciences other than economics).
+- On the GRE (for graduate school), students intending to study philosophy have (out of 51 majors) the highest verbal reasoning scores, the highest analytical writing scores, and the sixteenth highest quantitative scores (second only to Economics among MU's Humanities and Social Sciences).
 For 2019-2022 data, see here.

-Of course, the test scores for philosophy majors may be high in large part because students who major in philosophy tend to be highly talented in the tested ways; see here.
-Still, philosophy courses place a heavy emphasis on critical thinking, reading, and writing.
+Of course, the test scores for philosophy majors may be high in large part because students who major in philosophy tend to be highly talented in the areas tested; see here.
 Moreover, one learns a lot from being in the same class as a group of highly talented people.

 To find out more about the benefits of an undergraduate major in philosophy, check out the American Philosophical Association's Philosophy: A Brief Guide for Undergraduates.